 In the midst of this announcement, there is one gift that we can open immediately today and hang onto.
 We don't have to wait until Christmas to open it.
 That is the gift of security.

-In fact, that phrase we see nine months earlier when the angel comes to Mary, it says these words in Luke 1:30-32: Don't be afraid, Mary, the angel told her, for you have found favor with God!
+Christmas is God's statement of love and security for us as people.
+Christmas is how God tells us fear not.
+It is the same phrase we hear nine months earlier when the angel comes to Mary, and says these words in Luke 1:30-32: Don't be afraid, … for you have found favor with God!
 You will conceive and give birth to a son, and you will name him Jesus.
 He will be very great and will be called the Son of the Most high.
-The angel comes and says, Mary, don't be afraid.

 Maybe you have a teenager that's driving.
 You know exactly what it's like to give those keys to the most precious thing in your life and send them out the door.
-You say, "Please, God, let them not wreck, hurt someone else or get hurt."
+You say, Please, God, let them not wreck, hurt someone else or get hurt.
 What is it that you're afraid of?

-This Christmas, you and I have a unique opportunity to come before God and acknowledge our fear and lay it down before Him and accept the gift of his security.
+This Christmas, you and I have a unique opportunity to come before God and acknowledge our fear and lay it down before Him and accept the gift of His security.
 It doesn't mean that we won't face difficult times or hardships, but it does mean that through it all His presence will be with us.
 He will walk with us, just as He came into the world in the person of Christ 2000 years ago.
 He's still available to us today.

 There is another Christmas gift that you don't have to wait to open until Christmas, that's the gift of happiness and joy.

 But it’s not just at Christmas that we see this way of thinking.
 It’s a pattern with us.
 If I can make the team; if I can make the honor roll; if I could get a great report card, or get the bonus or promotion, then I'll be happy.
 Then maybe in our relational world we look around and you are not seeing anyone.
 You think if you could just see someone, then I'll be happy.
-You start seeing someone and then you say, "If I could just be engaged, then I'll be happy."
-Then you get engaged and you think, "If I could just get married, then I'll be happy."
-Then you get married and you say, "If I could just have children, then I could be happy."
-Then you have children and then you say, "If I could just get the children out of the house, then I would be happy."
-"If I could just get to retirement, then I could be happy."
-At retirement you say, "If I could just find something meaningful to do, then I would be happy."
+You start seeing someone and then you say, If I could just be engaged, then I'll be happy.
+Then you get engaged and you think, If I could just get married, then I'll be happy.
+Then you get married and you say, If I could just have children, then I could be happy.
+Then you have children and then you say, If I could just get the children out of the house, then I would be happy.
+If I could just get to retirement, then I could be happy.
+At retirement you say, If I could just find something meaningful to do, then I would be happy.
 We just go on and on and on.
 We're continually searching for more.

 The Christmas story is a story of joy brought into our world.
 In Luke 2:10-11, the angel says, I bring you good news that will bring great joy to all people.
 The savior, yes, the Messiah, the Lord, has been born today in Bethlehem, the city of David.
 There is a gift that God holds out to us.
-It's the gift of joy and happiness in Him.
+It's the gift of joy found in a relationship with Him.
 It's a happiness that we can experience in our lives, even when a lot of the things on the outside of our lives aren't very happy.
 It's a joy that can coexist with pain and struggle and difficulty and hardship.
 It's about what's happening inside of us more than about what's happening around us.
 That's a joy that God holds out to us.
 Christmas is about that joy.

 Another gift that you don't have to wait until Christmas to open is the gift of hope.